turikhay/MapModCompanion/README.md

 **With this plugin your minimap will never be confused which world you're in.** Useful when you have a network of three or more different servers.

-Unofficial BungeeCord and Spigot (Paper) companion plugin for [Xaero's Minimap](https://www.curseforge.com/minecraft/mc-mods/xaeros-minimap) (and their [World Map](https://www.curseforge.com/minecraft/mc-mods/xaeros-world-map)), [JourneyMap](https://www.curseforge.com/minecraft/mc-mods/journeymap) and
+Unofficial BungeeCord, Velocity and Spigot (Paper) companion plugin for [Xaero's Minimap](https://www.curseforge.com/minecraft/mc-mods/xaeros-minimap) (and their [World Map](https://www.curseforge.com/minecraft/mc-mods/xaeros-world-map)), [JourneyMap](https://www.curseforge.com/minecraft/mc-mods/journeymap) and